 4. Be part of a writing community

-For more information on how to apply, click on the following link:
+For more information on how to apply, click here. (applications open from 15 September, 2016)

-To be eligible for one of 13 one-week fellowships you will need to submit your manuscript and a one-page outline of your project by 28 November 2013.
+To be eligible for one of up to 12 one-week fellowships you will need to submit your manuscript and a cover sheet including title, logline and brief synopsis by 30 October 2016.
 Your pages should express the idea behind your writing project and illustrate your style as a writer.

 From a writer who has been awarded a Publisher Introduction Fellowship